syedkhubaib-analyst/google-ai-essentials/README.md

 - How to recognize bias, privacy risk, and the limits of AI output, and build responsible human-in-the-loop checkpoints
 - How to keep building AI fluency as tools evolve, and use it as a career differentiator

-## 📌 Why This Repo Matters for Business Analyst / Data Analyst Work
+## 📌 Why This Repo Matters for Business Analyst / Data Analyst

 AI literacy is becoming a baseline expectation for both **Business Analyst** and **Data Analyst** roles, not as a separate technical skill, but as a layer on top of existing requirements-writing, data-analysis, and process-mapping work.
 Each module summary in this repo explicitly connects the concept back to: